When are the train strikes in November 2022?

 The Rail Delivery Group says: ““Passengers with advance, off-peak or anytime tickets affected by the strikes can use their ticket for travel the day before the date on the ticket or up to and including Friday 11 November.
 Passengers can also change their tickets to travel on an alternate date or get a refund if their train is cancelled or rescheduled.”

-Am I taking a risk by buying tickets for later in November or December?
+The rail unions must give 14 days notice of a strike, and usually announce them close to this deadline.
+When a sequence of strikes is called, as on 5-7-9 November, they are announced in one go.

+Be cautious about spending on events or hotels that will require you to travel by train.

-While rail tickets will be refunded if the trains are cancelled, consequential losses will not be.
-So non-refundable spending – for example a hotel or event tickets – will be lost if you can’t make the journey.
+While rail tickets will be refunded if the trains are cancelled, “consequential losses” will not be.
+So non-refundable spending will be lost if you can’t make the journey.

 The RMT says: “The union will continue its industrial campaign until we reach a negotiated settlement on job security, pay and working condition.”